-Shorter Links WordPress plugin
+Shorter Links WP plugin

 There is a new idea out there that enables a web page to provide an alternative shorter URL for use with services like Twitter.
 The general idea is that you provide a link tag in the head section and then the client that wants to shorten your URL looks for it and uses it instead of the nice long SEO-optimised version.
 The first service to use it is RevCanonical at revcanonical.appspot.com.
 Further details can be found at laughingmeme.org, shiflett.org, benramsey.com and finally Short URL Auto-Discovery.